AAGiron/Bluerandom/README.md

 Repository for the source code of Bluerandom: Bluetooth RSSI-Based Scalable Entropy Source.

 If you use it with academic purposes please standby for the paper (to be published).
-You can also see the experiments and explanations there.
+You can also see the experiments and more explanations there.
 ![alt text](https://github.com/AAGiron/Bluerandom/blob/master/bluerandom.png)